Mozhi21/Eel-Currency/README.md

 3. In `receive_msg` function,  for reading the header data until "\r\n\r\n" is found, we used to use `while b"\r\n\r\n" not in header_data:` which will check the whole header data; now we use `while not header_data.endswith(b"\r\n\r\n"):` which only needs to check the end of the header data.

 4. Break the crawling when all 5 flags are found.

-:star: **Hui Hu**:

-1. `socket.recv()` is a blocking call, which means the program is blocked, or halted, until `socket.recv()` finish its operations, and the program can resume its execution.
-When socket is blocking, `socket.recv` will return as long as the network buffers have bytes.
-If bytes in the network buffers are more than `socket.recv` can handle, it will return the maximum number of bytes it can handle.
-If bytes in the network buffers are less than `socket.recv` can handle, it will return all the bytes in the network buffers.

-One trick lays here, if we cannot find the correct buffer size when receiving header data, we will keep getting empty bytes, which causes a infinite loop.

-2. The `Set-Cookie` field name contains a series of attributes that specify the details of the cookie, including its name, value, expiration time, domain, path, and other metadata.
-For example:

-   `Set-Cookie: sessionid=xxxxxxx; csrftoken=xxxxxxxx; name=value; Expires=Wed, 21 Oct 2023 07:28:00 GMT; Path=/; Domain=example.com; Secure; HttpOnly`
-We only need `sessionid` and `csrftoken`.

 ## Tests
 **Xinyi Feng**: I use a lot of print in my code, to check what the request header and body looks like and what message given back.